Hack4Eugene/SpeedUpAmerica/README.md

 ### Notebooks

 The `docker-compose.yml` includes a Jupyter Hub container based on `jupyter/datascience-notebook`.
-It includes some addition Python modules for working with MySQL, and Mapbox.
+It includes some addition Python modules for working with MySQL and Mapbox.
 After setting up the database and loading a dataset you can start Jupyter Hub by running `docker-compose up notebooks`.
 Once ready it will output a URL and token that you will need to use to access the Jypyter Hub in your browser.
 Notebooks and other files are saved in `./notebooks`, make sure to check in and PR new/updated notebooks.

 ## Stopping